abberdeen/circuitid-csharp/docs/ConversationsApi.md

 ## CreateConversation

-> GetConversation200Response CreateConversation (Conversations conversations)
+> GetConversation200Response CreateConversation (ConversationsCreateOrPatch conversationsCreateOrPatch)

 Create a new object